-Finally, the implementation plan establishes metrics to measure the
+Finally, the implementation plan establishes metrics to measure the progress relative to DMC objectives over the twenty-year planning period.

 4. Align development with market-driven framework and strategies

 The Development Plan is based on market-driven strategies that set a strategic framework for implementation and are visionary and flexible in response to changing market conditions.
 The plan does not dictate specific projects or development/redevelopment parcels, as ultimately, private and public partners will determine the rate at which the vision is realized and investment occurs.